cortexlogic/aiExpo/README.md

     unzip -q val2017.zip
     unzip -q annotations_trainval2014.zip

 If *unzip* is not yet installed, run `sudo apt install unzip`.
-The zip files can be removed by executing `rm train2017.zip`, for example.
+The zip files can be removed by executing `rm -r *.zip`.

 We also used the [COCO API](https://github.com/cocodataset/cocoapi) to interact with the COCO annotation files.
 To get it on the server and ready for use, run the following: